PCigales/GPXTweaker/README.md

 ----------English----------

-GPXTwekaer is an application, in Python (≥ 3.8) and Javascript, for visualizing, in 2D and in 3D, and editing, throught a web interface, of GPX tracks on a cartographic background.
+GPXTweaker is an application, in Python (≥ 3.8) and Javascript, for visualizing, in 2D and in 3D, and editing, throught a web interface, GPX tracks on a cartographic background.
 No dependency is required.

 The backup of the updated track is done in a distinct file (by addition of the suffix " - updated"), in the same folder.
-Unchanged datas are, as much as possible, kept as they are, without alteraton, in order to ensure the conservation of fields constituting extensions relatively to standards.
+Unchanged datas are, as much as possible, kept as they are, without alteration, in order to ensure the conservation of fields constituting extensions relatively to standards.

 The utility is in development and test phase, and probably still includes many bugs.
 It is therefore necessary to be careful when using it in real conditions by making sure that no data loss or corruption occurred in the modified track as saved compared to the original version before deleting the initial file.
 New features will, besides, preogressively be inplemented.
 The tool is, currently, compatible with MyTrails in taking into account altitude datas coming from the barometric pressure sensor.
 Only the first track present in the file whose path is provided as argument is loaded.
-If the indicated file does not exist, a new track will be created from scratch, provided that the variables in the section "boundaries" are defined in the configuration file.
+If the indicated file does not exist, a new track will be created from scratch.

 The background on which the track is displayed can be made of a map generated by interrogation of a WMS server or saved locally or on a server, or also be built from tiles retrieved from a WMTS or Web server or stored locally.
-Are already set and callable under an alias these sources: IGN (provided a key and suitable connexion infos are given), OSM.
+Are already set and callable under an alias these sources: IGN (provided a key and suitable connexion infos are given), OSM, Google, Bing.

-Elevation datas included in the track can be completed or replaced by the informations obtained by interrogation or a WMS or WMTS server or the IGN API (provided a key and suitable connexion infos are given) sending back a response in x-bil-32 format.
+Elevation datas included in the track can be completed or replaced by the informations obtained by interrogation or a WMS or WMTS server or the IGN API (provided a key and suitable connexion infos are given) sending back a response in x-bil-32 or hgt format.

-The drawing from point to point can be done in straight line or following pathes.
+The drawing from point to point can be done in straight line or following pathes, thanks to a service of itineraries calculation (IGN ans OSRM are already configured).

-Modifications and insertions of points can be undone/redone either point by point (if a point is selected), or by segment and, if an operation dealing with several points is concerned (such as path following), by batch (if a segment is selected), or on the whole track and by batch (if no element is selected).
+Modifications and insertions of points can be undone/redone either point by point, or by segment and, if an operation dealing with several points is concerned (such as path following), by batch, on a segment or on the whole track.

 The track can, irreversibly, be purged of unchecked elements by saving it then reloading the interface page.